Pre-lab Exercise: Spinal Cord and Ventral Body Wall

 - Working as a team, role the cadaver over so that the ventral or anterior surface is facing up.

-- Examine the mammary glands, which are large modified sweat glands whose main substance lies in the superficial fascia of the pectoral region.
+- The mammary glands are large modified sweat glands whose main substance lies in the superficial fascia of the pectoral region.

 - Make an incision through the nipple and observe dense bands of connective tissue separating lobules filled with fat.